 Trend #4: Supplier fraud is evolving.

 Small businesses have faced severe threats in the form of supplier fraud for many years.
-Unfortunately, occurrences of supplier and vendor fraud are on the rise, and the tactics that scammers use to take advantage of small businesses are ever-evolving as well.
+Unfortunately, supplier and vendor fraud occurrences are rising, and scammers’ tactics to take advantage of small businesses are also ever-evolving.

 This reality that Carpentier describes is a story that resonates with many small businesses.
-Because of the prevalence of supplier fraud, it isn’t easy to find and onboard new suppliers that you can trust.
+Because of the prevalence of supplier fraud, finding and onboarding new suppliers you can trust is difficult.

 However, Carpentier’s business has found a solution with Markaaz and its leading-edge technology to avoid supplier fraud before it starts.
 That leads us to the fifth and final supplier verification trend below.